1Marc/marcgrabanski.com/src/pages/articles/2011-04-01-long-live-the-hacker-entrepreneurs/index.md

 ![Cheetah](http://marcgrabanski.com/img/cheetah.jpg)

 Society is moving at an unprecedented pace.
 A year ago I didn't have the word "Android" in my vocabulary but now I use an Android phone every day.
 Entrepreneurs of yesterday have to wake up to this new world and realize that the rules have changed.
 Entrepreneurs suddenly, "cannot find good talent".
-Meanwhile, **hackers don't need idea people when they _are_ the idea people.**
+Meanwhile, -hackers don't need idea people when they _are_ the idea people.
+-

 ## Inside the Hacker's Mind